Review of Running with the Devil, starring Nicolas Cage, Laurence Fishburne and Natalie Reyes

 The Drug War is still not working, so we need to crack down even harder?!

 Still harder?
-We've already signed off on torture and murder and we're locking up so many leftists that conservatives now are stealing our elections.
+We've already signed off on torture and murder and gotten rid of the first and fourth amendments to the US Constitution.
+Meanwhile, we're locking up so many leftists that conservatives now are stealing our elections.
 What is the end game here: total dictatorship?

 And why?
 So that we can stop Americans from using natural plants to change their minds safely.

 I hate to say it, but there's a kind of terrible poetic justice every time an ex-DEA agent starts moldering away in a retirement home, wishing they were dead.
 Too bad for them, because they have spent their lives keeping mind-easing medicines away from the American public -- so I don't want to hear one groan from them as they go miserably to their fate.
 They have worked all their lives to prevent minds from healing -- by outlawing Mother Nature.
 Now they must live with the consequences of their blind patient-hating ethics.

 And even if they decide to end it all, they will not be able to gently nod off with the help of an immoderate dose of morphine, because guess what, kids?
 They themselves have demonized morphine so thoroughly that many hospitals no longer even carry the drug.
 And even if they do, it's the government that will ultimately decide whether such moribund DEA agents will be allowed to die, not the agents themselves.
 Good job, dimwit.
 You have forced your own self to go without the godsends of mother nature and put your very fate in the hands of faceless bureaucrats.
 Well done indeed.